powsybl/powsybl.github.io/pages/documentation/simulation/sensitivity/openlf.md

 An event can create one or more new synchronous component.
 In case of the loss of a single branch (when n = 1), it means, mathematically, that the factor $$X_{m,k} - (\theta^2_m-\theta^2_k)$$ equals to $$0$$.
 In case of the loss of more than one branch (when n > 1), it means, mathematically, that the matrix $$M$$ previously defines is not invertible.
 In that special configuration, previously described coefficients $$\alpha$$ cannot be computed and used to assess post-contingency sensitivities.
 Most of the time, the secondary networks are out of voltage, but it is still possible to get the sensitivity values in the largest network containing the slack bus.
 In real world, it is like the initial network has lost small parts that not contain the slack bus.
 Thus, the sensitivity values can still be computed.

 A sensitivity involves two equipments in the network: a load or a generator, etc. connected to a bus, or a phase tap changer and a monitored branch.
 These two equipments should be in the same connected component.
-If the two equipments are not in the same connected component, the sensitivity trivially equals to $$0$$.
-In the configuration where both equipments are in the same secondary connected component, which does not contain slack bus, we have arbitrary decided to assign the $$\text{NaN}$$ value to the sensitivity.

 ##### Loss of connectivity by a single branch